Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ### Empress Corsica II Reforms

 > *"Revolutions do not end with fire.
-They end when rulers learn to listen."*{ .emq }
+They end when rulers learn to listen–good luck with that..."*{ .emq }
 — Empress Corsica II
 { .quote }